Azure/terraform-azurerm-avm-res-dbformysql-flexibleserver/examples/private-endpoint/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Example with Private Endpoint

-This deploys the module in its simplest form.
+This example shows how to deploy the module with a private endpoint connection.

 ```hcl
 terraform {